bbauska/Coursera-Bootstrap/readme.md

 There are other ways of setting up Git, depending on your platform.

-For example, if you install GitHub Desktop on your computer, it\'ll automatically set up Git for you.
+For example, if you install GitHub Desktop on your computer, it&apos;ll automatically set up Git for you.

 If you are using a Mac and you set up x code and especially the x code